Semen Detection Kit by InSite

 Principle of Action

-When a man has sexual intercourse with a woman, semen is deposited into the woman's vagina.
-Immediately after intercourse, most of the semen flows back out, but some is retained in the vagina and slowly is discharged over a period of several days.
+When a man has sexual intercourse with a woman, semen is typically deposited into the woman's vagina.
+Immediately after intercourse, much of the semen flows back out, but some is retained in the vagina and slowly is discharged over a period of several days.
 Semen has over 900 identified proteins among which are semenogelin I and II (gel-forming proteins produced by the seminal vesicles), prostate-specific antigen (a protease which breaks down semenogelin), and acid phosphatase (which breaks down spermatozoa cell membranes).
 These proteins can be identified by immunochromatographic assay, which forms the principle of the PSA test in the InSite kit.
 Acid phosphatase can be detected by the classic test first described by Babson, which forms the principle of the AP test in the InSite kit.
 This test relies on the catalytic hydrolysis of 1-naphthyl phosphate to form 1-naphthol, which in turn reacts with an aryl diazonium salt, forming an intensely colored azo dyestuff.
 In addition to proteins, semen also has unusually high concentrations of zinc (100-200 mg/L v.
 1 mg/L in plasma).
 Zinc acts to stabilize DNA inside spermatozoa and also may catalyze the gel-forming reaction between semenogelin I and II.
 Semen may be detected by the modified zinc test of Hooft and van de Voorde, but this test does not give as dramatic a color change at low dilutions as the AP test, and therefore the latter was chosen for inclusion in the InSite kit.

 The semen flowing back out of a woman's vagina ("backflow") is deposited on her underwear or absorbent pad.
 These items conveniently can be tested with the InSite kit.